SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### which entities have which meanings

+##### propositions

+(given we think they exist) A proposition is the thing of a sentence that bears truth or falsity.
+(given we think they exist) Any declarative sentence S expresses a proposition P A similar distinction to sentence/proposition is surface form/logical form.

 ##### reference

 direct reference theory ≈ referential theory ≈ referentially realist theory.
 DR theories say the meaning of X lies in the Y it refers to.
-DR theories exist on a scale of what X they claim has meaning in virtue of the Y it refers to: Every linguistic item, only nouns, and only names. under DR(every linguistic item) and DR(Noun), the meaning of dog and 犬 are the idea of a dog or the set of all dogs or something of the like. under DR(every linguistic item) and DR(Noun) and DR(Name), the meaning of 「Greta Thunberg」is the person Greta Thunberg.
+DR theories exist on a scale of what X they claim has meaning in virtue of the Y it refers to: Every linguistic item, only nouns, and only names. under DR(every linguistic item) and DR(singular term), the meaning of the dog and この犬 are the idea of a dog or the set of all dogs or something of the like. under DR(every linguistic item) and DR(singular term) and DR(proper name), the meaning of 「Greta Thunberg」is the person Greta Thunberg.
 DR(every linguistic item) runs into problems where the reference of functional categories is unclear.
-DR(every linguistic item), DR(noun), and DR(Name) all run into problems with the lack of good canditates for the referents of nonexistent things.
+DR(every linguistic item), DR(singular term), and DR(proper name) all run into problems with the lack of good canditates for the referents of nonexistent things.
 Any DR theory may run into problems with the reference of things that gain their meaning only in larger phrases (even if nouns), e.g. a cahoot.
 Most DR theories run into the problem that simple lists of references don't mean anything.
 Most DR theories run into the problem that even lists of words that link correct word classes together (e.g. SVO in english) do not mean anything without proper grammar.

+###### transparency

+Especially as a response to frege's second puzzle, the distinction is made between terms that are referentially transparent and opaque for referentially transparent terms, exchanging a term for one referring to the same entity does not alter the truth value of the sentence
+For referentially opaque terms, exchanging a term for one referring to the same identity does alter the truth value of the sentence
+The sentence "Columbus believed that Castro's island was China" is true if "Castro's island" is read transparently and false if "Castro's island" is read opaquely (since Columbus would have had no idea of Castro)

 ##### use theory

+A use theory of meaning is a theory that says the meaning of something (e.g. an expression) is constituted by how it is used, or would be used (by competent speakers, etc.)

 ###### wittgenstein's language games

+Wittgenstein argued that the essence of language was game-like The way(s) in which language can be like a game is/are never defined precisely, as wittengstein believes it is impossible to find anything more than a family resemblance for these language-games examples for wittgensteinian language games might be the meeting-and-greeting language game, the wedding language game, the higher-arithmetic language game, etc.
+Wittgenstein offers the example of the builder and their assistant, whose language only has four words/expressions, "block", "pillar", "slab", and "beam".
+When the builder says "block", the assistant brings a stone of the relevant shape, and so on.
+Wittgenstein says that while we might try to analyze these into propositions etc., the key here is that "block" etc. actually mean triggering the correct response in the assistant
+Where the Wittgensteinian theory of language games has the most problems is how to explain grammar, /r/BrandNewSentence, etc.

 #### by virtue of what do things have meanings

 ##### reference

+###### speaker rreference and semantic reference

 In looking at reference, Kripke distinguishes speaker-reference, which is the thing the speaker means to refer to, while the semantic reference is the thing it 'actually' refers to, fixed by linguistic facts etc.

+###### causal-historical theories

+A causal-historical theory is a theory of how references gain their reference Causal-historical theory: (the reference of) a name (or similar) is fixed by an initial act of naming/'dubbing'/'baptism', and this reference is then passed along via its usage along a chain reaching to today

+###### internalism and externalism

+semantic internalism is the view that meaning (esp. of terms) is determined by factors within the speaker semantic externalism is the view that meaning (esp. of terms) is determined by factors outside of the speaker, within the world ("meanings just ain't in the head")

+####### Twin Earth

+The Twin Earth thought experiment was propsed by Putnam for his argument for semantic externalism The Twin Earth thought expriment:
+There is a a second earth, a complete duplicate of our earth except for the fact that there water means XYZ instead of H2O (it otherwise behaves exactly the same way) (this is not a possible world, it exists in the same universe as our earth).
+Imagine a person 鈴木さん and Twin鈴木さん.
+If 鈴木さん says water, they mean H2O
+If Twin鈴木さん says water, they mean XYZ.
+However, 鈴木さん and Twin 鈴木さん's mental and bodily states are exactly the same while saying water, even though they are referring to different things.
+Therefore, meaning must be external to the speaker.

 ### direction of fit